 - Cabbage: You need cabbage for Roasted Cabbage Wedges and Egg Roll in a Bowl.
 Both are delicious ways to use this inexpensive vegetable!

-- Carrots: The recipes use about two pounds of carrots.
-I like to buy whole carrots and peel and cut myself, but you can use baby carrots if you want, and especially if they’re on sale!
+- Carrots: These Aldi’s recipes use about two pounds of carrots.
+I like to buy whole carrots and peel and cut them myself, but you can use baby carrots if you want, and especially if they’re on sale!

 - Celery: You only need a little bit of celery in Egg Roll in a Bowl.
 Use the rest for snacks or lunches.
-Celery sticks dipped in Homemade Ranch or Hummus is a favorite in our house, or go old school with celery and peanut butter!
+Celery sticks dipped in Homemade Ranch or Hummus are a favorite in our house, or have the classic celery and peanut butter!

-- Cilantro: Hands down, cilantro is one of my favorite herbs (hello cilantro lime slaw and magic Thai peanut sauce!)
-If you don’t love it, *gasp* you can skip it.
+- Cilantro: Hands down, cilantro is one of my favorite herbs (hello Cilantro Lime Slaw and Magic Thai Peanut Sauce!)
+If you don’t love it, you can skip it.
 It tops the African Sweet Potato & Peanut Soup.

 - Garlic: This is a kitchen staple that you need for a few dishes.
 Fresh garlic really adds so much flavor!

 - Mushrooms: You need about 4 ounces of mushrooms in the Egg Roll in a Bowl.
-You can use any extra for stir fry or maybe even add it to the Italian Sausage, Peppers, and Onions!
+You can use any extras for Stir-Fry, or maybe even add them to the Italian Sausage, Peppers, and Onions!

 - Onions: Onions are part of the main dish in Italian Sausage, Pepper, and Onions.
-But you also need them in Egg Roll in a Bowl, African Sweet Potato & Peanut Soup!
+But you also need them in Egg Roll in a Bowl and African Sweet Potato & Peanut Soup!

 - Sweet Potatoes: Sweet potatoes are the main component of Stuffed Baked Sweet Potatoes.
 Make sure to bake an extra one that night to have it ready for Sweet Potato Biscuits.

-- Spinach: I really like kale, but mixing up the greens with spinach helps you vary the nutrients!
-Add these to the Stuffed Baked Sweet Potatoes.
+- Spinach: I really like kale, but mixing up the salad greens with spinach helps you vary the nutrients!
+Add spinach to the Stuffed Baked Sweet Potatoes.

-- Cherry Tomatoes: Cherry tomatoes (a.k.a. grape tomatoes) go on top of your Loaded Kale Salad and get roasted for your Stuffed Baked Sweet Potatoes.
+- Cherry Tomatoes: Cherry tomatoes (or grape tomatoes) go on top of your Loaded Kale Salad and get roasted for your Stuffed Baked Sweet Potatoes.
 I’m telling you, these meals are delicious!

 - MEAL 1: Whole Chicken // Roasted Cabbage Wedges // Hidden Veggie Mac & Cheese // Roasted Butternut Squash